seraficaj/fccsf_wsl_guide/README.md

    - We recommend getting a Linux, Mac OS, WSL computer as soon as possible to establish a working dev environment for yourself.
 You will need a fully-featured operating system to practice controlling your computer with the command line and using professional development tools and systems like Git or a code editor.
 There are guides to setting up a dev environment on chromebooks, but we haven't many of them to be friendly to beginners.
 For this reason, we recommend following this installation guide.

 ## Ready to get started?
-- Click this link for the first set of installation instructions!
+- Click through the links below installation instructions!
+- Slack, Zoom, GitHub
+- Installing WSL2 on Windows and Setting Up Your Terminal